【The following content was整理ed by AI based on a recording, with no modifications made】

 • Definition: Trying unknown paths in order to discover new possibilities and gain information.

-• Driving force: Corresponds to his “explorer” soul and dopamine needs.
+• Driving force: Corresponds to the man’s “explorer” soul and his need for dopamine.

 • Cost: Low short-term returns, high risk, instability.